yoga1938/illia-fz/README.md

 # Hi, I'm Illia 👋

-I'm a self-taught software developer from Kharkiv, Ukraine.
+I'm a self-taught software developer.
 I enjoy building small projects to learn new concepts and share my knowledge with the community.

 ## 🔧 Technologies & Tools
 - **Programming languages:** Python